-All persons should be informed about employment and training programs provided by the Broome-Tioga Workforce New York office, housed at the Broome Employment Center, 171 Front Street, Binghamton, New York.
+All persons should be informed about employment and training programs provided by the Broome-Tioga Workforce New York office, with two locations:

+- Broome Employment Center, 171 Front Street, Binghamton, New York 13905. - Tioga Employment Center, 1062 NY-38, Owego, NY 13827

 Individuals seeking new or better jobs are provided with job leads and job search training to be able to compete for jobs meeting their qualifications.
-Short-term training programs are offered to individuals pursuing employment in selected fields, such as health care, manufacturing and customer service, while others could be considered for longer-term educational/vocational training.
-184
+Short-term training programs are offered to individuals pursuing employment in selected fields, such as health care, manufacturing and customer service, while others could be considered for longer-term educational/vocational training.130